josehb96/josehb96/README.md

 - Git / Github
 - Docker
 ### Soft Skills
-- Curiosity
+- 🧐 Curiosity
-- Communication
+- 💬 Communication
-- Critical Thinking
+- 🔍 Critical Thinking
-- Continuous Learning
+- 📚 Continuous Learning

-Note: I have experience in other technologies, but these are my preference.
+*Note: I have experience in other technologies, but these are my preferences.* 🚀